Your busy toddler: Games, toys and play in the second year of life

 - Toddlers have a short attention span.
 Plan a few fun activities and crafts that you can do together in a short period of time.

 - Toddlers haven’t yet learned to share.
 Put away your toddler’s favourite toys to reduce the chance of a conflict.
-If you have more than one of a favourite toy, then each child can have one.
+Toys with multiple similar items, (small vehicles, blocks, play food) are easier to share during parallel play.

 - Make sure that an adult is supervising children at play.